Kudos Diaper Teardown: What Makes Kudos Different?

 OK class, let’s dig deeper!
 Beneath the top sheet is my personal favorite layer of a diaper: the Acquisition / Distribution Layer -- ADL for short.
 This fine piece of engineering is what makes disposable diapers more effective than cloth diapers at getting moisture away from a baby’s sensitive skin and into the absorbent core of the diaper.
 Typically made of a very lightweight fiber, the ADL is built layer-upon-layer to have a lot of air pockets to help moisture (aka pee) move effectively from the top sheet down the length of the diaper and across the width of the diaper into the core (more on the core later).

 In typical disposable diapers (including Pampers Pure, Honest Company, Bambo Nature, and Seventh Generation), the ADL is just one piece of material made from a petrochemical-based material like polyester.
 Kudos diapers, however, are designed with patent-pending DoubleDry™ tech that incorporates two ADL layers of protection instead of one, to ensure the even distribution of moisture and provide superior overnight-level protection.
 The cherry on top?
-Both layers are derived from plants.
+Our top layer is sourced from sugar cane fiber.

 Layer 3: Absorbent Core